moww20/justfuckinguseburnaddress.com/docs/ADR-001-burn-address-derivation.md

 **Accepted**

 ## Context
-We need a provable burn address for the Keeta Network where tokens sent are permanently locked with no private key.
+We need a provable burn address for the Keeta Network where tokens sent are permanently locked with no known private key.

 ## Decision